-2018 Roundup Weed Killer News: In August 2018, a California jury awarded a former school groundskeeper $289 million in compensatory and punitive damages.
+2018 Roundup Weed Killer News: In October 2018, a San Francisco judge upheld the jury verdict for Dewayne Johnson, a former school groundskeeper, awarding him $78.5 million in compensatory and punitive damages.
 If you or a loved one has been diagnosed with non-Hodgkin’s lymphoma or another form of cancer after using Roundup Weed Killer, talk to a lawyer today for a free case review.

 Roundup Weed Killer is an herbicide developed in the 1970s by the Monsanto Company that contains the active ingredient glyphosate.
 Roundup Weed Killer was initially developed for small-scale use and became widely available for homeowners, gardeners, and small-scale farmers.
 With the advent of genetically modified organisms (GMOs) in the 1990s, which allowed farmers to apply the weed killer to entire fields without destroying crops, Roundup’s use increased rapidly, and it’s used widely today in agricultural, industrial, and residential settings.

 In recent years, Monsanto has become the subject of thousands of Roundup lawsuits due to the claim that its active ingredient (glyphosate) causes cancer, including non-Hodgkin’s lymphoma.
 Plaintiffs are seeking compensation claim to cover medical costs and other expenses related to their cancer diagnosis.

 Looking to file a Roundup lawsuit?Connect with a lawyer now